p/vcproj2cmake/README.txt

 - cmake --debug-output --trace

-If there's compile failure due to missing includes, then this probably means that the newly converted CMakeLists.txt still contains an include_directories() command which lists some paths in their raw, original, Windows-specific form.
+If there's compile failure due to missing includes, then this probably means that a newly converted CMakeLists.txt still contains an include_directories() command which lists some paths in their raw, original, Windows-specific form.
 What should have happened is automatic replacement of such path strings with a CMake-side configuration variable (e.g. ${toolkit_INCLUDE_DIR}) via a regular expression in the mappings file (include_mappings.txt).
 Then CMake will consult the setting at ${toolkit_INCLUDE_DIR}
-(which should have been gathered during a CMake configure run, probably within one of the vcproj2cmake hook scripts that are explained above).
+(which should have been gathered during a CMake configure run, probably via a find_package() within one of the vcproj2cmake hook scripts that are explained above).

-If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small CMake sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with an Alpha-stage .vcproj to CMake converter).
+If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small CMake sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with a somewhat complex and semi-mature .vc[x]proj to CMake converter).

 === Installation/packaging ===

+To supply sufficient installation information for the foreign-converted projects that a main project target (e.g. a main executable) depends on, one should probably use GetPrerequisites.cmake on this main project target;
-One should probably use GetPrerequisites.cmake on the main project target (i.e., the main executable), this lists all sub project targets already and allows to install them from a global configuration part.
+this lists all sub project targets already and allows to install them from a global configuration part.

 However, since this probably won't be sufficient in many cases, there's now a new pretty flexible yet hopefully very easily usable